The DMA in Practice: Enforcement, AI and Geopolitics Three Years On

 Panel 2: DMA in Context: Fitting Within Europe’s Digital Rulebook

-The DMA is increasingly operating alongside a growing body of digital regulation at both the European and national levels.
+As DMA enforcement continues to evolve, it increasingly intersects with a broader framework of European and national digital regulation.
 This panel will explore how regulators and businesses are navigating overlapping legal frameworks and enforcement priorities.
-Discussion topics include:

-• How the DMA interacts with the Digital Services Act, GDPR, AI Act, and national competition regimes
+• How the DMA interacts with the Digital Services Act, GDPR, the AI Act, and EU competition law

-• Areas where regulatory mandates align, overlap, or create practical compliance challenges
+• Where regulatory mandates align, overlap, or create practical compliance challenges

-• How companies are organizing governance structures to manage competition, privacy, safety, and AI obligations simultaneously
+• How companies are organizing governance structures so competition, privacy, safety, and AI obligations work together effectively

-• Opportunities for coordinated enforcement, information-sharing, and cross-regulatory cooperation
+• Opportunities for coordinated enforcement, information-sharing, and cooperation among competition, data protection, digital services, and AI authorities

 Panel 3: AI and the DMA

 Artificial intelligence is rapidly becoming embedded within core platform services, raising new questions about the scope and application of the DMA.
-This panel will examine whether existing rules remain fit for purpose as AI transforms digital markets.
-Discussion topics include:
+This panel will examine whether existing rules remain fit for purpose as AI and digital infrastructure continue to evolve.

-• How designated gatekeepers are integrating AI assistants, recommendation systems, and generative AI tools into existing platform services
+• How designated gatekeepers are integrating AI assistants, recommendation systems, and generative AI into core platform services

 • The implications of AI-enabled products for the practical application of Articles 5, 6, and 7 of the DMA

-• The relationship between AI, competition, and market power in digital ecosystems
+• The relationship between AI, competition, and the creative industries

-Fireside Chat: DMA Enforcement Five Years From Now
+Fireside Chat: Where Do We See DMA Enforcement Five Years From Now?

 • Whether the DMA is achieving its objectives of fairness and contestability

-• The future role of national authorities in DMA enforcement
+• The future role of national competition authorities in DMA enforcement

-• How artificial intelligence may reshape competition policy and digital regulation
+• How artificial intelligence and emerging technologies may influence competition policy and digital regulation

-• Potential areas for reform, refinement, or expansion of the DMA framework
+• Potential areas for refinement or evolution of the DMA framework

 • What DMA enforcement could look like five years from now